apereo/cas/docs/cas-server-documentation/mfa/GoogleAuthenticator-Authentication.md

 ### Redis

-Registration records and tokens may be kept inside a Redis instance, via the following module:
+Registration records and tokens may be kept inside a Redis instance via the following module:

 ```xml
 <dependency>